learningcurve/eggd/README.md

 ====

 eggd is a git and foreman autodeploy daemon for Procfile apps on Amazon EC2 instances.
-It's written in Go and uses an interface to the Linux filesystem
-<code>inotify</code> API to restart foreman when a git push is detected.
+It's written in Go and uses an interface to the Linux filesystem's inotify API to restart foreman when a git push is detected.

 (Experimental, not for general use yet.)